Studies in philology

 Since Specialization

-This network shows the specialization of papers published in Studies in philology.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Studies in philology.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Studies in philology.

 Countries where authors publish in Studies in philology